Oukaishen/PaperNotes/Batch Normalization.md

 ## Understanding the BN

 To be honest, understanding why BN works is not easy.
-There are too many knowledge points, whcih are difficult to consider them at the same time, and connetc them together.
-I wirte this post in case of forgeting some of the points and I will update this part when I get new understanding.
+There are too many knowledge points, whcih are difficult to consider them at the same time, and connect them together.
+I write this post in case of forgeting some of the points and I will update this part when I obtain new understanding.

 If you want to check how [Ian Goodfellow](https://github.com/Oukaishen/NiuBiPeople/blob/master/Ian%20Goodfellow.md) describes BN, please check [here](https://www.youtube.com/watch?v=Xogn6veSyxA&t=664s&list=PLRKBCmsJy0FvM-bHP78UVbgcPTi0WgCub&index=1).